“Let food be thy medicine and medicine be thy food” -Hippocrates

 Ayurveda, or Ayurvedic medicine, is an ancient holistic healing system.
 For centuries, women from the Indian subcontinent have been using the principles of Ayurveda to heal their postpartum bodies and build their milk supply.
 These foods have been passed down from generation to generation.
 And now, we can all benefit from them with Mrs. Patel’s products.

 Mrs. Patel’s incorporated ancient wisdom from Ayurvedic principles to bring us these new-age products:

 In South Asian culture, a mixture called panjeeri is often given to new moms.
 It’s such a strong tradition that my mom sent me some from across the world (thanks, Ami!).
-Panjeeri is often made with a base of whole wheat flour or semolina cooked in ghee with additions like fenugreek, almonds, ginger, and coconut.
+Panjeeri is often made with a base of whole wheat flour or semolina cooked in ghee with additions like almonds, ginger, and coconut.
+(Find my recipe here!)
 Sound familiar?
 Yup, those are the very ingredients of Mrs. Patel’s Fenugreek Bars!
 See below:

 Milk Water Tea

 So far I’ve tried the chai spice tea.
 It tastes delicious and the aroma — DIVINE!
 My friend recently came over while I was brewing it and immediately asked me what smells so good.
 Excuse me while I go take a whiff of it. 😀

 Side note: I’ve made a lactation smoothie using the chai spice milk tea.
 Find the recipe here.